SirRanjid/lua-nn/README.md

 for I = 1, batches
   for J = 1, batchsize do
-    new_net:smart_train(train_pairs,0.6) --0.6  60% chance of picking a random pair, 40% picking the one that gives least error end new_net:applybatch() --apply weight updates end
+    new_net:smart_train(train_pairs,0.6) --0.6  60% chance of picking a random pair, 40% picking the one that gives least error
+    --smart_train is experimental and picks a random pair from train_pairs and keeps track of the error end new_net:applybatch() --apply weight updates end